imrafaelmerino/json-values/README.md

                               fn
                               );
 Assertions.assertEquals(JsInt.of(1), f.get("a"));
-// an element exists at "a" -> the function is invoked and the default element is added to existing one: 1 + 1 JsObj g = f.merge("a",
+// an element exists at "a" -> the function is invoked JsObj g = f.merge("a",
                   defaultElem,
                   fn